simonw/til/llms/llama-7b-m2.md

 ## Resource usage

-While running, the model uses about 4GB of RAM and Activiy Monitor shows it using 748% CPU - which makes sense since I told it to use 8 CPU cores.
+While running, the model uses about 4GB of RAM and Activity Monitor shows it using 748% CPU - which makes sense since I told it to use 8 CPU cores.

 I imagine it's possible to run a larger model such as 13B on this hardware, but I've not figured out how to do that yet.
 Facebook claim the following: